canyapan/DietDiaryApp/README.md

 ### TODO

-* ~~backup into google drive~~
+- [X] backup into google drive.
-* ~~use JSON bor backup/restore~~
+- [X] use JSON bor backup/restore.
-* add export to HTML
+- [ ] add export to HTML.
-* add export to e-mail
+- [ ] add export to e-mail.
+- [ ] add XML export, validate XML by the help of XSD and use XSLT to transform into HTML.
-* add take picture functionality to create/edit view.
+- [ ] add take picture functionality to create/edit view.
-* user should be able to share photo to social networks.
+- [ ] user should be able to share photo to social networks.
-* add XML export, validate XML by the help of XSD and generate HTML by the help of XSLT
-* add reminders for water, snacks, medication, entering events.
+- [ ] add reminders for water, snacks, medication, entering events.
-* add widget support
+- [ ] add widget support.
-* add wear notifications
+- [ ] add wear notifications.
-* allow user to add their weight and show change over time in a graph
+- [ ] allow user to add their weight and show change over time in a graph.
-* search
+- [ ] add search.
-* user defined sub-types
+- [ ] user defined sub-types.
+- [ ] better support for tablets.
+- [ ] let user delete drive backups from app.

 ### License